oblerion/dirent2/README.md

 # dirent2
-struct to more easy to use [dirent.h](https://github.com/tronkko/dirent), same to dirent get file and folder name in directory.
+Struct to more easy to use [dirent.h](https://github.com/tronkko/dirent).
+Same to dirent get file and folder info in directory.
 ## some exemple
 ```cpp
 #include "dirent2.hpp"